 Choosing components for an electronic project is a delicate balance between various factors, including technical specifications, cost, and availability.
-These factors are interdependent and can significantly impact the project's timeline, budget, and performance.
+These factors are interdependent and can significantly impact the project's time line, budget, and performance.
 Below is a detailed exploration of these criteria.

 1. Technical Specifications